:: [Welcome to the Surrey

 Winter meetings, September through to April, are now held

-Photograph of the Dog & Duck Public House is
+Photograph of the Jolly Farmer Public House is

 shown below.
 For a map of

-how to get to the Dog & Duck, (marked as no 1 on the Map), and also
+how to get there, (marked No 1 on the Map), and also

-how to get to all our other venues please click on the Map
+how to get to all our other inside and outside venues please click on the Map

 and Dates of Meetings on the menu top left.
-Parking facilities are ample and meetings are
+Parking facilities are ample and meetings,

 held in the restaurant.